10 Ways to Help Your Teen Succeed in High School

 Because many teens spend so much of the day outside the home — at school, extracurricular activities, jobs, or with peers — staying connected with them can be challenging for parents and guardians.
 While activities at school, new interests, and expanding social circles are central to the lives of high school students, parents and guardians are still their anchors for providing love, guidance, and support.

-Make efforts to talk with your teen every day, so he or she knows that what goes on at school is important to you.
+Talk with your teen every day, so they know that what goes on at school is important to you.
 When teens know their parents are interested in their academic lives, they'll take school seriously as well.

-Because communication is a two-way street, the way you talk and listen to your teen can influence how well he or she listens and responds.
-It's important to listen carefully, make eye contact, and avoid multitasking while you chat.
-Remember to talk with your teen, not at him or her.
-Be sure to ask open-ended questions that go beyond "yes" or "no" answers.
+The way you talk and listen to your teen can influence how well they listen and respond.
+Listen carefully, make eye contact, and avoid multitasking while you talk.
+Be sure to ask questions that go beyond "yes" or "no" answers.

 When teens know they can talk openly with their parents, the challenges of high school can be easier to face.